 "The footage," says space history curator Valerie Neal, "has become seared into our memory."

-Twenty-five years ago today, on January 28, 1986, the Space Shuttle Challenger launched from Florida's Kennedy Space Center.
+On January 28, 1986, the Space Shuttle Challenger launched from Florida's Kennedy Space Center.
 The mood leading up to the launch was full of promise.
 NASA was coming off of nine missions in 1985, and with 12 scheduled missions, 1986, says space history curator Valerie Neal of the National Air and Space Museum, "was supposed to be a banner year."
 Christa McAuliffe, sponsored by a NASA project, was about to be the first teacher in space, and classrooms of students across the country were tuned in for the television coverage.
 "This was to be a teachable moment.
 But that teachable moment," says Neal, which was to inspire future astronauts to come, "became much different."